All Episodes

 Did he turn on the media first to learn what he should and shouldn't do before he went out there?

-Uh no, he did not.
+No, he did not.

-Well, then uh all bets are off.
+Well, then all bets are off.

 He could die.

-Oh gosh.
+Oh, gosh.

 And I just wanted to mention and get your thoughts.

-Just finished reading a book by Ralph Peters, endless war.
+Just finished reading a book by Ralph Peters, Endless War.

-Well, I myself um suggested a similar proposal about six months ago, and I have repeated it over the course of the past six months.
+Well, I myself suggested a similar proposal about six months ago, and I have repeated it over the course of the past six months.

 Very simply, it's this.

-I've told the Republicans, I too will support amnesty if the newly made citizens cannot vote for 25 years.
+I've told the Republicans, I, I too will support amnesty if the newly made citizens cannot vote for 25 years.

 And of course, there's not one person who supports it because the whole point of amnesty is registering them as voters.